 5. Do you have a top tip for shopping ethically?

 Really think about your style and what you need and like before buying anything.
 Ethical clothing tends to be a bit more expensive, so you should buy something that really fits your style.
 Put together a Pinterest board of your favourite looks – after a few weeks you can see what kind of pieces you are pinning again and again and you can start hunting those down.
-After you’ve established a ‘basic wardrobe’ like that, have fun at thrift shops and vintage boutiques!
+After you’ve established a ‘basic wardrobe’ like that, have fun at thrift shops and vintage boutiques

 6. Is there anything you find difficult about shopping ethically?

-Apart from the price point (which I think you can deal with if you just buy less), I believe the biggest difficulty is that there are just less styles available.
+Apart from the price point (which I think you can deal with if you just buy less), I believe the biggest difficulty is that there are just fewer styles available.
 If you want a specific piece you’ve seen somewhere, it can get really difficult to hunt down something similar that is produced ethically.
-Thrifting platforms like Kleiderkreisel help, because you are ‘allowed’ to shop at a non-sustainable brand (since it’s a secondhand item).
+Thrifting platforms like Kleiderkreisel help, because you are ‘allowed’ to shop at a non-sustainable brand (since it’s a secondhand item)